hyprland-community/pyprland/README.md

   Active when using `unfocus="hide"`

   Default value of 0.4 seconds should be fine for most usages.
-  If you don't like it, set `hysteresis=0` or a lower value.
+  If you don't like it, set a lower value or `hysteresis=0` to completely disable it.
 Higher values can be required for applications using thin tabs or other widgets around its border

 ### 1.10